tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 @@@ note

 The basic/elastic license of Elastic stack, which is a free license, should be sufficient for TMT's purposes.
-To know more about what features are available in the basic license refer this [link](https://www.elastic.co/subscriptions).
+To know more about what features are available in the basic license refer to this [link](https://www.elastic.co/subscriptions).

 @@@